 Handicapping In Golf: Summary

-Having a handicap in golf doesn’t need to be as complicated as it may appear at first.
-The great thing about the system is that it enables you to not only view your skill level but also to measure it.
-Thanks to handicapping in golf you are also able to compete in contests against players of a higher skill level thanks to the different methods of golf scoring.
+Now that you fully understand what a course handicap in golf is, having a good golf handicap doesn’t need to be as complicated as it may appear at first.
+However, it is one of those common golf terms that is well worth knowing if you are serious about your golf game.
+The great thing about the handicap index system is that it enables you to not only view your skill level but also to measure it.
+Thanks to handicapping in golf you are also able to compete in contests against players of a higher skill level thanks to the different methods of golf scoring which helps to level the playing field.